Avrodipsaha/Avrodipsaha/README.md

 - 👋 Hi, I’m @Avrodipsaha
-- 👀 I’m interested in Object Base company .
+- 👀 I’m interested in Learing new Technologys .
-- 🌱 I’m currently learning DSA in java
+- 🌱 I’m currently learning DSA in java .
-- 💞️ I’m looking to collaborate on java
+- 💞️ I’m looking to collaborate on startUps .
 - 📫 How to reach me avrodipsaha1111@gmail.com

 <!---